Coordinator: Sam Daniels, Associate Professor, PhD., Boston University

 Ravi Gorthala, Associate Professor, PhD., University of Mississippi

 A minimum of 30 credits must be completed to earn the master of science degree in mechanical engineering.
-Key areas of specialization include: energy systems with emphasis on renewable energy, and mechatronics.
+Specialized areas include: acoustics/aerodynamics, fluids/biomechanics, heat transfer/thermodynamics, applied mechanics, systems analysis/machine design/random vibrations/numerical analysis, solid mechanics/computer-aided design.

 Candidates for admission to the master’s program are normally expected to have a grade average of “B” (3.0 on a 4.0 scale) or better in their undergraduate coursework.
-Two letters of recommendation from individuals familiar with the applicant’s potential for graduate study are required.
+Applicants are required to submit scores from the Graduate Record Examination (GRE).
+Two letters of recommendation from individuals familiar with the applicant’s potential for graduate study are also required.

 In some cases, applicants with a bachelor’s degree in a field closely related to mechanical engineering or who have graduated from a non-ABET accredited undergraduate degree program may be considered for admission on a provisional basis.
-Students accepted on a provisional basis may be required to complete one or more additional undergraduate mechanical engineering courses and/or graduate courses such as: MECH 3305, MECH 3321, MECH 6622 , and MECH 6631 .
+Students accepted on a provisional basis may be required to complete one or more additional undergraduate mechanical engineering courses and/or graduate courses.